bountycoin/BountyCoin/README.md

 ## Features

-    - Proof of work + Proof of stake with 2.5% POS interest
+    - Proof of work + Proof of stake with 5% POS interest, keep your wallet open to claim this interest

-    - Modified Scrypt
+    - Good old SHA256d algorithm
-      carefully selected N to be both CPU & GPU friendly
+      compatiable with CPU, GPU, FPGA and ASIC

     - Transacation Comment
       like CosmosCoin and FlorinCoin